Don’t miss out on Seattle museums’ free admission days!

 Seattle is a beautiful city to explore, but it can also get expensive fast.
 If you’re a student, a parent with young children, or just on a tight budget, there are ways to immerse yourself in the city’s art and culture without spending any money.
 Most of Seattle museums’ free admission days reoccur on the same date every month.
 Some even offer daily free admission!

-We’ve included a few non-museum attractions that observe Free First Thursday as well, such as the Volunteer Park Conservatory and the Seattle Japanese Garden!
+We’ve included a few non-museum attractions that observe Free First Thursday as well, such as the Volunteer Park Conservatory!
+Also note that the Seattle Public Library Museum Pass program returned in 2025, which lets you visit museums, the zoo, and more Seattle attractions for free after you reserve your spot.

 Important note: Be sure to check each museum’s website before you go, as the hours for free admission can vary and sometimes you need to reserve your ticket in advance.